Minnesota

 Now that the Supreme Court has overturned Roe,

 Abortion will remain legal in Minnesota.
-The state’s highest court has recognized the right to abortion under the Minnesota Constitution and in July 2022 numerous medically unnecessary restrictions were permanently blocked.
+The state’s highest court has recognized the right to abortion under the Minnesota Constitution and, in 2023, the state created a statutory right to reproductive freedom.

 Restrictions